David Rowland (industrial designer): Early life and education

-David Lincoln Rowland was born on February 12, 1924, in Los Angeles, the only child of Neva Chilberg Rowland, a violinist and W. Earl Rowland, an artist, lecturer and teacher.
-In 1936 he moved with his parents to Stockton, California where his father became director of the Haggin Museum.
-In the summer of 1940, when he was 16, he took a course with László Moholy-Nagy, one of the founders of The Bauhaus school, at Mills College in Oakland, California on Basic Bauhaus Design.
+David Lincoln Rowland was born on February 12, 1924, in Los Angeles, California, the only child of Neva Chilberg Rowland, a violinist and W. Earl Rowland, an artist, lecturer and teacher.
+In 1936, he moved with his parents to Stockton, California, where his father became director of the Haggin Museum.
+In the summer of 1940, at the age of 16, Rowland took a course with László Moholy-Nagy, one of the founders of the Bauhaus school, at Mills College in Oakland, California, on Basic Bauhaus Design.
 After graduation from Stockton High School in 1942, he studied drafting, and worked as a draftsman for the Rheem Manufacturing Co., drawing plans for war munitions, before entering military service in World War II.

-From 1943 through 1945 Rowland was a 1st Lieutenant in the United States Army Air Corps, the 8th Air Force, 94th Bomb Group, and 333rd Squadron, as a B17 (“Flying Fortress”) pilot.
-He was stationed in Bury St. Edmunds, England and conducted 22 combat missions.
+From 1943 through 1945, Rowland was a 1st Lieutenant in the United States Army Air Corps, the 8th Air Force, 94th Bomb Group, and 333rd Squadron, as a B17 ("Flying Fortress") pilot.
+He was stationed in Bury St. Edmunds, England, and conducted 22 combat missions.
 Rowland was awarded the Air Medal with several clusters.

 After the end of the war, Rowland studied at Principia College in Elsah, Illinois, graduating in 1949.
 He went on to study industrial design at the University of Southern California and afterwards at Cranbrook Academy of Art in Bloomfield Hills, Michigan, earning a master's degree in Industrial Design in 1951.